LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition: Active Learning Strategies

-Unlike MTP, we believe that the sequence selected by CRF is valuable.
-We look for the most probable sequence assignment, and hope that each token in the sequence has a high probability.
+Unlike existing strategies, we believe that local information and global information have their own advantages, and the two can complement each other.
+We look for the most probable sequence assignment (global), and hope that each token (local) in the sequence has a high probability.

 We proposed our select strategy called \textbf{Lowest Token Probability (LTP)}, which selects the tokens whose probability under the most likely tag sequence $\mathbf{y}^*$ is lowest.
+It is not difficult to infer from the formulation that \textbf{LTP} utilizes global and local information, and implicitly implements \textbf{Margin} but does not require additional calculations\footnote{If there is a small probability token in the best sequence, then there is a high probability that the margin between 1st best sequence and 2nd best sequence is small}.

+Table \ref{tab:strategy_comp} compares all the uncertainty-based active learning strategies mentioned in this section.
+Strategies that do not need to invade the model and do not require additional calculations are selected as the comparison method of our strategies.